Tailor-made therapy of multi-resistant tuberculosis

-Category: Environment Hits: 3The successful treatment of multidrug-resistant tuberculosis requires clarification in advance as to which antibiotics the pathogens are resistant to.
+Category: Environment Hits: 4The successful treatment of multidrug-resistant tuberculosis requires clarification in advance as to which antibiotics the pathogens are resistant to.
 Classic testing is very time-consuming and delays the start of therapy.
 Researchers have now prepared a catalogue of all mutations in the genome of tuberculosis bacteria and on the basis of a genome sequencing can quickly and cheaply predict which medicines are most effective for tuberculosis treatment.

 Read more https://www.sciencedaily.com/releases/2021/05/210503100007.htm